updated on:

 There are various ways of addressing this problem, but the solution that is most likely to become adopted by logistics companies is the one that does not require an extra expense.

-To find the best route for numerous trucks, you need a more complex solution than Google Maps.
+But clearly, to find the best route for numerous trucks, you need a more complex solution than Google Maps.
 Freight management systems use smart algorithms to find the best option.
 Some of them put sustainability as a central objective.
-For example, Greenplan calculates how the efficiency of shipment changes not only depending on the route, but also depending on the departure time.
+For example, Greenplan calculates how the efficiency and speed of shipment change depending on route conditions and departure time.
+Implementing such a smart software solution allows companies to balance ecological goals with profitability.

 greenplan logistics